microsoft/nni/docs/en_US/SearchSpaceSpec.md

     * Type 'qloguniform' behaves like 'quniform' except that it will first change the range to [log(low), log(high)] and sample and then change the sampled value back.

-* Note that Metis Tuner only support numerical `choice` now
+* Note that Metis Tuner only supports numerical `choice` now

 * Note that for nested search space: